keldefrawy/keldefrawy.github.io/_rd_articles/darpa-temporary-laboratory.md

 Before the final integrated review, the program must name the accountable continuity owner outside the temporary network—or record an explicit decision that no active owner is warranted.
 “The community” is not an owner.
 DARPA need not become the maintainer, but the disposition must identify the performer, mission agency, FFRDC, company, standards body, or repository that accepts each surviving obligation.

 [The National Academies’ assessment of ARPA-E](#source-nasem-arpa-e-2017) is useful here because it documents a related model of technically strong program directors, active management, milestones, and portfolio authority.
 The cross-agency comparison does not prove a universal solution.
 It shows that empowered temporary coordination is repeatable; continuity still requires another institution. <span class="rd-evidence-token" data-evidence="D">D</span>

+## What would falsify the temporary-laboratory thesis?

+The thesis should weaken if cross-performer state ordinarily survives without assigned custody: repositories remain buildable, evaluation infrastructure remains discriminating, teams preserve collaboration across employers, mission users adopt successful results, and later programs rarely pay to reconstruct prior capability.

+It should also weaken if early continuity planning systematically damages program quality by selecting incumbent performers, safer problems, or easily productized artifacts.
+The comparison should examine whether programs with staged inheritance take less technical risk or retain weak state longer than comparable programs without it.

+The policy succeeds only if total option value improves.
+A preserved artifact that nobody can use is a cost.
+A terminated artifact whose methods and failure record prevent later duplication may still yield value.
+A dispersed team that creates several stronger institutions may be a better outcome than one retained intact.
+The proposed protocol must outperform deliberate forgetting, not assume that memory is always virtuous.

 ## Five different verdicts